workshopper/test-anything/exercises/tell-me-what-is-wrong/instruction.md

 ```

 Now we get an error every time something is wrong, with the message what's not
 working.
-However in node there is a nice build-in module for this called
+However in node there is a nice built-in module for this called
 `assert`.

 ```js